SciCatProject/documentation/README.md

 ## What?

-A project to catalogue and provide access to metdatdata and raw experimental data.
+A project to catalogue and provide access to metadata and raw experimental data.

 ## How?